It’s not too late for YOU to start the process!

 Note: Mitchell College is a “test optional” school.
 Standardized test scores are not required!

-Please note the following additional items are required for all non-U.S. citizens or green card holders.
+International students may apply for Fall 2020 via the Common App or for Spring 2020 or Fall 2020 via the Mitchell Unique Minds Application.
+Please note that in addition to your application, the following additional items are required for all non-U.S. citizens or green card holders.

 - Documentation of English language proficiency.
 If English is not your first language, you must submit official documentation of English language proficiency.
 Mitchell College will accept one of the following as documentation of proficiency.
 The score submission must come from your guidance office or testing service.